pgManage/pgManage/src/man/man1/postage.1.md

 `-x` or `--local-only=`
        `Boolean;` defaults to false
-       This tells PgManage whether or not to set the listening socket to local addresses only.
+       This tells pgManage whether or not to set the listening socket to local addresses only.

 ## SETTING UP A CONNECTION TO A POSTGRESQL SERVER

-PgManage requires at least one PostgreSQL server be listed in the pgmanage-connections.conf file.
-This version of PgManage doesn't allow you to specify a server from the command line.
+pgManage requires at least one PostgreSQL server be listed in the pgmanage-connections.conf file.
+This version of pgManage doesn't allow you to specify a server from the command line.
 Enter only one PostgreSQL server per line.

 **The format of a connection string is:**
 ```